Dissipative Dicke Model with Collective Atomic Decay: Bistability, Noise-Driven Activation and Non-Thermal First Order Superradiance Transition: Introduction

-A prime example for an optical bistability is a single, driven cavity with an optical Kerr-nonlinearity \cite{Bonifacio1982}.
+Adding the concept of drive and dissipation introduces an additional competition between unitary and dissipative dynamics, which has a pronounced impact on the fluctuation induced, asymptotic dynamics.
+This was early observed for a driven cavity with an optical Kerr-nonlinearity \cite{Bonifacio1982}.
 On the level of single-operator expectation values the system shows a coexistence regime of two stable states with different photon numbers for the same driving strength.
-However, a full quantum treatment \cite{Drummond1980,Kheruntsyan1999} reveals that quantum fluctuations induce a driven-dissipative first-order phase transition in the thermodynamic limit of large intracavity photon numbers \cite{Casteels17}.
+However, a full quantum treatment \cite{Drummond1980,Kheruntsyan1999} reveals that quantum fluctuations induce a driven-dissipative first-order phase transition in the thermodynamic limit of large intracavity photon numbers \cite{Casteels17}, recently observed in a semiconductor microcavity \cite{rodriguez2017}.

-The growing experimental access and realization of driven-dissipative non-linear systems out of equilibrium that display such a bistability \cite{Rempe,Baas04,Hruby17,Angerer17} has led to a surge of interest in theoretical descriptions for out of equilibrium systems \cite{Buchhold17,sieberer2016,Hafezi17,Buchhold13,Torre13,Maghrebi16} and signatures of first-order dissipative phase transitions \cite{Fink17,rodriguez2017,Casteels16,Kessler12,Carmichael15} and the crucial role played by fluctuations \cite{Marcuzzi16}.
+This growing experimental access and realization of driven-dissipative non-linear systems out of equilibrium that display bistable dynamics \cite{Rempe,Baas04,Hruby17}, including recently detected bistability regions in cavity QED \cite{Angerer171} and circuit QED \cite{Fink17} experiments, has led to a surge of interest in theoretical descriptions for out of equilibrium systems \cite{Buchhold17,sieberer2016,Hafezi17,Buchhold13,Torre13,Maghrebi16}.
+This includes signatures of first-order dissipative phase transitions \cite{Fink20172,Casteels16,Kessler12,Carmichael15} and the crucial role played by fluctuations \cite{Marcuzzi16}.

-We consider the simple, yet paradigmatic Dicke model \cite{Dicke1954} describing $N$-atoms coupled to a single mode cavity.
-In addition to single photon and single atom loss channels, we consider a collective atomic loss channel, which enhances the decay rate if excitations are shared by many atoms.
-It has been introduced recently in a single-excitation framework for super- and subradiant cavity states \cite{Scully15} , and in a non-superradiant resonance fluoresence model \cite{Drummond78}.
-We extend this idea to the many-body regime, i.e. we introduce and analyze the many-body quantum master equation for the dissipative Dicke model with collective and single atom decay.
+Here, we extend the simple, yet paradigmatic Dicke model \cite{Dicke1954}, describing light-matter interactions of $N$-atoms coupled to a single quantized photon mode, to the dissipative regime.
+By considering both dissipative single-particle and cooperative effects, we devise a quite generic extension of the model, which respects {\it(i)} the $\mathbb{Z}_2$-Ising symmetry, {\it (ii)} the steady state manifold of a superradiant and a dark atomic ensemble and {\it (iii)} locality in time.
+This generic and in this sense universal modification opens up a novel dynamical regime, which we demonstrate to be dominated by macroscopic atomic fluctuations and the absence of detailed balance.

+In the context of cavity QED, the dissipative Dicke model emerges when single atom and collective decay of excitations into the electromagnetic vacuum are considered beyond a single-excitation framework.
+It extends recent works on super- and subradiant cavity states \cite{Scully2015}, and the resonance fluorescence model \cite{Drummond78} to the experimentally relevant many-body regime with strong atom-light coupling \cite{Angerer171,Zhiqiang17}.